How to calculate the total cost of ownership of a CMS

 Get Your Free TCO Calculator

 We understand that organizations have to invest considerable resources to maintain talent.
-By choosing your next CMS carefully, you will be able to find a solution like a Content-as-a-Service platform that saves your teams time and better equips them with the features that will make their lives easier.
+By choosing your next CMS carefully, you will be able to find a solution that saves your teams time and better equips them with the features that will make their lives easier.

 Want to calculate TCO for your next project?
 Contact us to get your free calculator.
-We'll be happy to share our framework with you!
+We'll be happy to share our framework with you, and provide concrete calculations tailored to your business!